raisanowreen/Wedding-Ring-Client/README.md

 + Frameworks & Dashboard

-Bootstrap css framework has been used in this project for styling UI.
-Also react bootstrap has been used to create all orders table in Managae All Orders route.
+Bootstrap css and material ui framework have been used in this project for styling UI.
 Admin and users have different access to different routes in the dashboard

 + Installation
 act route, firebase, Mongodb, Express, Dotenv, Cors, Node has been installed to make the site like Single Page Application, implement login methods, connect to database, have uninterapted functionalities.

 + Private Route & Security

-One of the main features here is the private route implementation.
+One of the main features here is the private route implementation and admin dashboard.
 The private route redirects users to login page.
 Also dotenv has been used to secure database user information.
+Admin can make new admins and also can add products, delete orders, update orders and manage orders.

 + Database Connection